 The second of the money laundering stages is referred to as ‘layering’.
 Once the funds have been placed into the financial system, the criminals make it difficult for authorities to detect laundering activity.
 They do this by obscuring the audit trail through the strategic layering of financial transactions and bookkeeping tricks.

-Layering often involves moving money electronically between different countries using loopholes in legislation and by investing in ‘shell’ companies with a functional front.
+● Moving money electronically between different countries using loopholes in legislation

 Stage 3: Integration